All Episodes (465)

 The Importance of Communication as a Software Developer

 Let me explain why software developers need to be good communicators.
 Although it may seem self-evident, this skill will significantly impact your career.
 I say this from personal experience, having learned the hard way.
-As a team leader, your commun
+As a team leader, your communication skills are essential during job interviews

 Ep.
 26